HSwMS Gotland (Gtd): Mid-life upgrade

 The upgrade process entails many new systems, such as the Stirling AIP, a complete new mast suite, sonars and sensors as well as management and communication systems.
-In order to host all systems, the submarine has gained length to 62 m and another 200 ton in weight, to reach a deplacement (surfaced) of 1580 tons.
+In order to host all systems, the submarine has gained length to 62 m and another 200 ton in weight, to reach a displacement (surfaced) of 1580 tons.

 Lease to the United States Navy

-In 2004, the Swedish Government received a request from the United States of America to lease Gotland—Swedish-flagged, commanded, and manned—for one year for use in anti-submarine warfare exercises.
+In 2004, the Swedish Government received a request from the United States of America to lease Gotland—Swedish-flagged, commanded, and crewed—for one year for use in anti-submarine warfare exercises.
 The Swedish Government granted this request in October 2004, with both navies signing a memorandum of understanding on 21 March 2005.

 Gotland was loaded on board the Norwegian semi-submersible heavy-lift ship, MV Eide Transporter, on 10 May 2005, for a month-long voyage over the Atlantic Ocean and through the Panama Canal to Naval Base Point Loma in San Diego, California, where it arrived on 27 June 2005.
 After a couple weeks of getting accustomed to the new environment, the exercises with United States Third Fleet began on 18 July 2005.
 The lease was extended for another 12 months in 2006.

-Gotland managed to penetrate the defensive measures of Carrier Strike Group 7 undetected and snap several pictures of USS Ronald Reagan during the December pre-deployment Joint Task Force Exercise 06-2 (JTFEX 06-2) in the Pacific Ocean (probably in the California Operating Areas), effectively "sinking" the aircraft carrier.
+Gotland managed to penetrate the defensive measures of Carrier Strike Group 7 undetected and snap several pictures of USS Ronald Reagan during the December pre-deployment Joint Task Force Exercise 06-2 (JTFEX 06–2) in the Pacific Ocean (probably in the California Operating Areas), effectively "sinking" the aircraft carrier.
 The exercise was conducted to evaluate the effectiveness of the US Fleet against modern diesel-electric submarines, which some have noted as severely lacking.
 In 2001, during the exercise JTFEX 01-2 in the Caribbean Sea, the German U24 of the conventional 206 diesel-electric class "sank" the carrier Enterprise by firing flares and taking a photograph through its periscope.

 In July 2007, Gotland departed San Diego for Sweden.